 While some people prefer to stay in hotels or other public accommodations while traveling, there are times when it is appropriate to stay with friends or relatives.
 Some friends and family members may even be offended if they extend an invitation to stay with them and you do not accept.
 Sure, it can be awkward to stay in someone else’s home – even someone you know well – but there are things you can do to be a good houseguest and not a nuisance.
 Follow these simple rules and guidelines, and the only thing you will wear out during your visit is your smile, not your welcome!
 Continue reading

-How to Help Aging Parents Make the Decision to Downsize
+How to Help An Aging Parent Make the Decision to Downsize

 Chances are, we all know an aging friend or relative who currently is living in their own home who probably would benefit from making the decision to move to a senior living community or other assisted living environment.